 This online calculator calculates centered moving average, which is used instead of moving average then number of periods is even

 Let's start with a bit of theory.

 In statistics, a moving average (rolling average or running average) is a calculation to analyze data points by creating series of averages of different subsets of the full data set.
-It is also called a moving mean (MM) or rolling mean and is a type of finite impulse response filter...
-Given a series of numbers and a fixed subset size, the first element of the moving average is obtained by taking the average of the initial fixed subset of the number series.
-Then the subset is modified by "shifting forward"; that is, excluding the first number of the series and including the next value in the subset.
-A moving average is commonly used with time series data to smooth out short-term fluctuations and highlight longer-term trends or cycles.1
+It is also called a moving mean (MM) or rolling mean and is a finite impulse response filter...
+Given a series of numbers and a fixed subset size, the moving average's first element is obtained by taking the average of the initial fixed subset of the number series.
+The subset is then modified by "shifting forward"; that is, excluding the first number of the series and including the next value in the subset.
+A moving average is commonly used with time-series data to smooth out short-term fluctuations and highlight longer-term trends or cycles.1

 Moving average described above is also called one-sided moving average, and can be expressed using the following formula:

 , where t changes from k+1 to n.

 There is also two-sided moving average, which can be expressed as:

 , where t changes from k+1 to n-k.